Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 - ***Extra Important Tip -*** Keep sharing your projects, your achievements in hackathons or coding contests on your Linkedin/Twitter.
 This has more power than you know.
 - Attaching a more detailed [blog](https://www.theb2bhouse.com/linkedin-profile/) with examples if the above didn't feel enough.
 ## Tips for Resume
+Well, I want to save myself some writing and explaining.
+Here is an amazing video and a glance article which covers it all.
+Some useful resources -